-Typically, STARTUP.NSH is found in the fsx: \EFI folder, but this is not strictly enforced.
+Typically, STARTUP.NSH is found in the fsx:\EFI folder.
 If multiple disks contain STARTUP.NSH files, UEFI will execute the first one it finds.
 This may or may not be what the user wants.
 You can place this file on fs0: (making it the first one found) or you can adjust the Boot Options and Boot Order in your platform firmware to point to the desired disk.
 Some systems allow STARTUP.NSH to be located on a network.